LanguageStructure/Tweet_phyloTG/TwitterConf.md

 ## 4 (Explaining a model)

-Evolutionary methods: we start from simple ones (NJ) to highly complex (MCMC) delivering millions of trees.
-Deriving a single tree that best summarizes the results is the challenge.
+Evolutionary methods: we experiment from simple (NJ) to highly complex ones for millions of trees (Bayesian MCMC, covarion model, relaxed clock).
+The challenge is to deliver the best single tree to summarize the results.

 NJ | NeighbourNet | Density Tree | (Gerhard's method) |
 :-------------------------:|:-------------------------:|:--------------------:|:-----------------|